AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/additionalResources/project-LandingPage.md

       grid-template-columns: 30% 40% 30%;
     }

-    /* This is an element within and element selector */ nav > a {
+    /* This is an element within an element selector */ nav > a {
       margin: 2% 1% 3%;
       height: 10%;